 A small one in X-Men Origins: Wolverine, the movie claims to start in 1845 Northwest Territories, Canada...
 Except the Northwestern Territories would not become a part of Canada for at least another 40 years (depending on where in the vast area that eventually became 4 provinces and 3 territories it happened to be), and Canada itself was not a country until 1867 (although it was called the Dominion of Canada prior to that).

 In The Outlaw Josey Wales, character Lone Watie (implied to be a relative to Confederate general Stand Watie), tells the title character that, when the American Civil War broke out, the Cherokee chiefs declared war on the Union due to their mistreatment on the Trail of Tears and on the reservation.
-The Watie family was in favor of removal to Oklahoma, and settled there voluntarily before troops were sent in to force the matter.
-In addition, the Cherokee tribe was split on the matter; despite being slaveholders, many of them remembered that they were forced from a Southern state by a Southern president.
+Actually the real Watie family was in favor of removal to Oklahoma, and settled there voluntarily before troops were sent in to force the matter.
+In addition, the Cherokee tribe was split on the matter; despite being slaveholders, many of them remembered that they were forced out from a Southern state by a Southern president.
 Principal Chief John Ross (who had always been opposed to removal) paid lip service to the Confederates at first, then emphatically threw his weight behind the Union as soon as he could without fear of reprisal.

 In Undercover Blues, it is said that Paulina Novacek (villain of the movie and former STB agent) "left Prague two jumps ahead of the firing squad."
 There were no executions in Czechoslovakia after the Velvet Revolution (Czechoslovakia abolished the death penalty in 1990); before the revolution, executions were carried out by hanging.